dy942657/workflow/src/applications/managing-app-volumes.md

     --- myvolumes     200M
     web               /data/web

-If you don't need volume, use `drycc volumes:unmount` unmount the volume and `drycc volumes:delete` delete volume in the application.
+If you don't need the volume, use `drycc volumes:unmount` to unmount the volume and then use  `drycc volumes:delete` to delete the volume from the application.
-Before deleting volume, the volume has to unmounted.
+Before deleting volume, the volume has to be unmounted.

     $ drycc volumes:unmount myvolumes web
     Unmounting volume... done